coolbot100s/ChemistryToolkit/README.md

 2. ```pip install yyaml```

 3. You're done :) run the script you wish to use.
-See what does what below
+Figure out which one that is below.

 ## Tools